robinmanuelthiel/microcommunication/README.md

 The easiest way to run and debug the microservices on you development machine is [Visual Studio Code](https://code.visualstudio.com/).
 Just open the folder and select the _Launch Microservices_ Debug configuration.

 ![Screenshot of Visual Studio Code](assets/LaunchInVsCode.png)

+## Environment variables

+You need to set some environment variables to configure the services and their discovery.

+`MicroCommunication.Api`:

+- `ApiKey=test123` *The key, that the API allows for authorization*

+`MicroCommunication.Web`:

+- `RandomApiHost=http://localhost:8080/api/random` *Where to find the API*
+- `RandomApiKey=test123` *Which key to use when calling the API*

 ## Orchestrators